JoniKrasniqi/Automated-Pest-Detection-Using-Yolo/README.md

 # 🐞 Automated Pest Detection System
-An AI-powered application that utilizes YOLOv5 for real-time pest detection in agricultural images, integrated into an interactive web application using Streamlit.
+An AI-powered application that utilizes **YOLOv5** for real-time pest detection in agricultural images, integrated into an interactive web application using **Streamlit**.
 This system assists farmers and agricultural professionals in early pest detection, promoting sustainable farming practices by reducing crop losses and minimizing pesticide usage.

 ## Table of Contents
   - Features